File: Shelving her career to found her leather goods brand

 • Develop a new, more personalized website.

-• Make a first attempt at physical distribution with a pop-up shop for the holidays.
+• Do a first test of physical distribution with a pop-up shop for the holidays.

 And you, have you ever made a career change?
-What were your struggles and your greatest moments?
-Tell us about it in the comments!
+What were your struggles and highlights?
+Tell us about them in the comments!

 Our items Related